 - Introduction to VQEG: Google Slides (updated) or PDF from the end of 2022

 - SIGMM Records: New topics, Jun.
 2021 meeting

 - VQEG eLetter, Nov.
 2017: QoE evaluation of emerging immersive media technologies, including the current hot topics of virtual reality, omnidirectional content, point cloud and light field technologies.

-The march forward of technologies means that VQEG needs to react and be on the leading edge of developing, defining and deploying methods and tools that help address these new technologies and move the industry forward.
+The forward march of technologies means that VQEG needs to react and be on the leading edge of developing, defining, and deploying methods and tools that help address these new technologies and move the industry forward.
 This also means that we need to embrace both qualitative and quantitative ways of defining these new spaces and terms.
-Taking a holistic approach to QoE will enable VQEG to drive forward and faster with unprecedented collaboration and execution.
+Taking a holistic approach to QoE will enable VQEG to drive forward faster with unprecedented collaboration and execution.